vonhraban/docs-1/pages/api.md

 - Path: `/[service]/[method]`
 - Resolver: Path is used to resolve service and method
 - Configure: Flag `--handler=api` or env var `MICRO_API_HANDLER=api`
-- The default handler when no handler is specified

 ### RPC Handler